Herrie82/org.webosinternals.saverestore/contrib/Readme.txt

     > Select each script you want and select "copy" to /var/svc/org.webosinternals.saverestore

-The one executable (sr-acal) is a way for you to easily run the script to SAVE your preferences for "Advanced Configuration for App Launcher" (acal) patch.
-To use this script, you need to do:
+The two executable (sr-acal and sr-acsp) are ways for you to easily run the script to SAVE your preferences for "Advanced Configuration for App Launcher" (acal) patch or "Advanced Configuration for System Preferences" (acsp).
+To use these script, you need to do:
-1. copy this script to the root of your device by either:
+1. copy these script to the /var/home/root directory of your device by either:
-     1) Run the following to command via Command Line: cp /media/cryptofs/apps/usr/palm/applications/org.webosinternals.saverestore/contrib/sr-acal /
+     1) Run the following to command via Command Line: cp /media/cryptofs/apps/usr/palm/applications/org.webosinternals.saverestore/contrib/sr-acal /var/home/root
-     2) using Internals, activate "Master Mode" in preferences, go to /media/cryptofs/apps/usr/palm/applications/org.webosinternals.saverestore/contrib/, and tap sr-acal, "copy" to / (top level).
+     2) using Internals, go to /media/cryptofs/apps/usr/palm/applications/org.webosinternals.saverestore/contrib/, and tap sr-acal or sr-acsp, "copy" to /var/home/root (top level).
-         > Don't forget to unselect Master Mode in Internalz
-2. At any time, load up Terminal and just type (without the ">"):
+2. At any time, load up Terminal (you should already be in /var/home/root) and just type "sr-acal" or "sr-acsp" (without the quotes)
-    > cd /
-    > sr-acal

 Let me know if you have any questions
 Audemars02 in PreCentral Forums